Watch Out For IRA Rebate Scams!

 March 2024The CEC hosted a HOMES public workshop for program development.

-June 2024The CEC's HEEHRA Phase I application was approved, and grant awarded by the DOE.
+June 2024The CEC's HEEHRA Phase I application was approved, and DOE awarded CA with the full $290 million grant.

-July 2024The CEC hosted the HEEHRA Phase I Community Benefits Plan Workshop.
+July 2024The CEC hosted a workshop to gather public input on the design of the HEEHRA Phase I Program.

 The CEC submitted the Blueprint Plans for HEEHRA Phase I to the DOE.